Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Behaviour-Aware Methods

-In behaviour-aware methods in addition to the graph structure other information, such as users' behaviour, relationships' features, and query content, is taken into account to improve the spreading process.
-For example, when a query aims to advertise a special product, all users are not equally interested in this product.
-Considering how interested each user is can improve the process of identifying a seed set and a successful message propagation.
+In behaviour-aware methods, besides graph structure, additional information, such as users' behaviour, relationships' features, and query content, is taken into account to improve the spreading process.
+For example, when a query aims to advertise a specific product, all users may not be equally interested in this product.
+Considering how interested each user is can improve the process of identifying a seed set and result in a successful message propagation.
 Based on the type of the information taken into account, behaviour-aware methods can be divided into four main categories.
-Users interests and preference and query relevance are taken into account by \textit{interest-aware methods}.
-In \textit{opinion-aware methods}, the opinion of users towards a message is taken into account to find influential users that can change attitude or inference of other users.
-Cost and benefit of spreading an advertising query are considered by \textit{money-aware methods}.
-In \textit{physical-world-aware methods}, the geographical location of users is taken into account and a query aims to spread a message towards the users in special locations, for example a message to invite users for a festival in a specific geographical location.
-These categories are shown in Figure~\ref{Fig.classification_behaviour_aware} and discussed in detail in the sections that follow.